Marketlum/Marketlum-Amendment/Marketlum-Amendment.md

 Depending on the perspective taken by one of the parties, an exchange can be a ***Purchase*** or ***Sale***.

-Whenever at least one side of the Exchange consists of Value that can be generally considered as money, it can be identified as a Transaction of Value that can be generally considered as money, it can be identified as a ***Transaction***.

 ### 4.1 Channels

 All Exchanges take place through one of the transactional **Channels**, which can be any way that the actual agreement is made.
 The definition consists of: